matsarou/movierama/README.md

 # README #

-MovieRama is a small web application.
-It uses two APIs:
+MovieRama is a SPRING web application.
+It uses as source, the data from two external APIs:
 1. api.themoviedb.org and
 2. api.rottentomatoes.com
 It retrieves data and displays them.